Art’s Presented Papers

 Introduction:

-The Eurovision Song Contest is a yearly television show-programme of the Eurovision Broadcasting Union (EBU).
+The Eurovision Song Contest is a yearly television show-program of the Eurovision Broadcasting Union (EBU).
 The show concentrates and presents a choice of pop-songs from some 20 countries—members of the EBU.
 The domicile of the contest moves every year, according to the EBU rules, to the country which was the winner of the precedent contest.
-For the year 1990 the Croatian Television in Zagreb was in charge to organise the show, to produce it programmatically and technically and to transmit it live to all the EBU members as well as to the other television companies which had wanted to take it over.
+For the year 1990 the Croatian Television in Zagreb was in charge to organize the show, to produce it programmatically and technically and to transmit it live to all the EBU members as well as to the other television companies which had wanted to take it over.

-For such a complex project a huge TV studio is necessary along with numerous ancillary facilities.
+| For such a complex project a huge TV studio is necessary along with numerous ancillary facilities.
 Therefore the appointed TV company usually rents a space and adapts it temporarily into a big TV studio, comprising a modern show scene with a vast auditorium, and a lot of smaller enclosures for different purposes (wardrobes, press-centre, technical and control rooms etc.).

 While the other companies, at least in several preceding years, used some convenient easy-to-move-in enclosures such as grand sport halls or fair pavilions, the Zagreb television authority had decided to rent a symphony hall.
 And so, the concert hall Lisinski in Zagreb, well known to many artists and visitors not only in Yugoslavia, had given its hospitality to such a typical pop-music, media-orientated spectacle as was the Eurosong ’90.
+This fact generated a difficult but challenging task to the appointed acousticians’ team which was constituted of local engineers specialized in room acoustics, and affiliated with the Croatian RTV company and the University of Zagreb. |

 The date of the Eurosong ’90 final performance was set at May 5, 1990.
 In this text, every relevant prior date is cited as a negative number, meaning the number of days before the event, thus: Day -12, for instance.